ic-association/nns-proposals/README.md

 Users submit these proposals via the NNS UI or the `dfx` [command line interface](https://sdk.dfinity.org/docs/index.html).

-To make visibility, this repo is a public collection of proposals.
+_To increase community transparancy, this repo is a public collection of proposals.
 It does not interact with the NNS directly, nor is this where proposals are submitted.
-To submit a proposal see NNS UI instructions.
+To submit a proposal see the NNS UI instructions._

 # Table of Contents
 1. [Proposals](#proposals)